No-Nonsense Management: How To Be the Manager People Actually Want

 No-Nonsense Management is a practical field guide for people who have been promoted into leadership roles without training and are now responsible for the performance, motivation, and well-being of others.

-Drawing on real managerial experience, organizational behavior research, and years of teaching and consulting, Dr. Jacob L. Whitmore cuts through leadership clichés and focuses on what actually matters:
+Drawing on real managerial experience, organizational behavior research, and years of teaching and consulting, I cut through leadership clichés and focuses on what actually matters:

 • Why avoidance is one of the most damaging (and common) leadership behaviors